 The financial instruments within the statement of financial position are recognised and carried at cost or amortised cost.
-As outlined below in all instances the carrying amount approximates fair value
+As outlined below in all instances except current securities and investments, the carrying amount approximates fair value.

 The following methods and assumptions are used to determine the net fair values of financial assets and liabilities: